gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy glanced at her mother and sister.
 "I couldn't have done it without Sindy.
 Every time we got stuck,
-she managed to push the right button or pull the right lever."
+she managed to push the right button."

 "Is that so?"
 the special asked thoughtfully.